 Removing Barriers, Rebuilding Lives

-The Building Better Opportunities project is funded by the European Social Fund and the National Lottery Community Fund.
-It will focus on helping the long-term unemployed across Oxfordshire get the skills and confidence they need to get into work.
+This Removing Barriers Rebuilding Lives project is funded by the European Social Fund and the National Lottery Community Fund.
+It will run until June 2022 and focus on helping the long-term unemployed across Oxfordshire get the skills and confidence they need to get into work, education or training.

-Just 0.7 per cent of Oxfordshire residents were claiming Jobseeker's Allowance as of summer 2016.
-While this figure is low, the reality is that those who remain unemployed face significant barriers to entering the workplace.
-In addition to language and cultural barriers, nearly three quarters of them (70%) suffer from mental health issues or have experienced homelessness, addiction or offending histories.
+Current data (June 2020) suggests that 3.9% of Oxfordshire residents are claiming out-of-work benefits including Universal Credit and Jobseeker’s Allowance and we are fully aware that for those who are long-term unemployed, there are significant barriers to entering the workplace or educational institution.
+In addition to language and cultural barriers, nearly three quarters of them (70%) suffer from mental health issues or have experienced homelessness, addiction or are ex-offenders.

 The support on offer